Kwpolska/chriswarrick.com/pages/privacy.rst

   <https://support.cloudflare.com/hc/en-us/articles/200170156-What-does-the-Cloudflare-cfduid-cookie-do->`_
 * Disqus cookies, if comments are used
 * A cookie to denote privacy policy acknowledgement
+* A cookie to save the user’s preferred color scheme
 * Login cookies (``go.chriswarrick.com``)

 Blocking coookies